oat-sa/tao-calculator-fe/API.md

 The engines offers API for managing the expression:

--   `.changed`: Tells if the expression has changed since the last calculation.
+-   `calculator.changed`: Tells if the expression has changed since the last calculation.
--   `.error`: Tells if the expression has or produces error.
+-   `calculator.error`: Tells if the expression has or produces error.
--   `.getExpression()`: Gets the current expression.
+-   `calculator.getExpression()`: Gets the current expression.
--   `.setExpression(expression)`: Sets the current expression.
+-   `calculator.setExpression(expression)`: Sets the current expression.
--   `.getPosition()`: Gets the current position inside the expression
+-   `calculator.getPosition()`: Gets the current position inside the expression
--   `.setPosition(position)`: Sets the current position inside the expression
+-   `calculator.setPosition(position)`: Sets the current position inside the expression
--   `.movePositionLeft()`: Moves the current position to the token on the left.
+-   `calculator.movePositionLeft()`: Moves the current position to the token on the left.
--   `.movePositionRight()`: Moves the current position to the token on the right.
+-   `calculator.movePositionRight()`: Moves the current position to the token on the right.
--   `.replace(newExpression, newPosition)`: Replaces the expression and move the cursor.
+-   `calculator.replace(newExpression, newPosition)`: Replaces the expression and move the cursor.
--   `.insert(subExpression, at)`:Inserts a sub-expression in the current expression and move the cursor.
+-   `calculator.insert(subExpression, at)`:Inserts a sub-expression in the current expression and move the cursor.
--   `.clear()`: Clears the expression.
+-   `calculator.clear()`: Clears the expression.
--   `.correct()`: Corrects the expression if needed.
+-   `calculator.correct()`: Corrects the expression if needed.
--   `.evaluate()`: Evaluates the current expression.
+-   `calculator.evaluate()`: Evaluates the current expression.
--   `.render(decimals = 5)`: Renders the current expression into a list of terms.
+-   `calculator.render(decimals = 5)`: Renders the current expression into a list of terms.
 This list can then be applied to a template.

 ## <a name='Terms'></a>Terms